Skip to main content

 • Ejection Policy:

-• Third ejection: Remainder of tournament season suspension
+• Third player or coach ejection: remainder of tournament season suspension.